 20G- 7.2 FAN – Electric fans are permitted.

 20G- 7.4 RADIATOR

-A. Passenger steel or aluminum car radiators only.
-Radiators may be interchanged between makes and models but must be stock type.
+A. Aluminum passenger car type radiator only.
+Radiator may be interchanged between makes and models but must be stock type.
 Radiator must be in stock location.

 D. All cars must be equipped with an approved overflow catch can under the hood by the right front fender.
 The over flow hose coming out of the catch can must run and up through a fitting in the cowl, at the base of the windshield on the right side.